pendragons-code/Jasbot/README.md

+# REWRITE
+I am well aware that this bot is not written at the best and i am also aware about the other issues.
+So I will be rewriting this bot.

 # This Repo
 Is not a really good project and not something worth looking into.
 It is not well optimized and you should frankly invite other bots and not waste your time.
-I'll prolly rewrite this bot all over again.
-Because im bored af.

 # Update:
 Our coming features will focus on moderation and more, however, this will take a little longer to get this to be pushed onto the main bot as I am still trying to get this bot approved on top.gg.